Vet Tech Internships & Externships Guide (2026)

 Students gain knowledge in a wide range of equine veterinary and hospital procedures such as surgery, radiology, reproduction, medicine, ambulatory practice, and laboratory.
 They get a chance to closely observe and learn from equine experts in anaesthesiology, cardiology, ophthalmology, reproduction, and internal medicine.
 The hospital staff ensures that the procedures are explained properly to the externs, so they can make the most of this opportunity.

-In order to apply, students must submit the externship application and a letter of reference.
+In order to apply, students must be enrolled in an accredited veterinary technician program and submit the externship application and a letter of reference.

 • Location: Rood & Riddle Equine Hospital (Lexington, Kentucky)